lfpjacobs/TeamChallenge_team6/logs/README.txt

-This folder stores the loss logs during the training process.
+This folder stores the loss and images of training and validation slices during the training process.
 Its contents are managed automatically by the software.